Skip to content

 Imagine getting hurt on the job.

-Probably what first comes to mind is something like slipping on a wet floor, breaking a bone, or dropping something heavy on your foot.
+Probably what first comes to mind is slipping on a wet floor, breaking a bone, or dropping something on your foot.

 But actually, the most common labor-related injuries are more subtle and happen over time.

 Fortunately, preventing work-related injuries is easier than you think.
-About a third of injuries that occur on the job annually are caused by overexertion—the result of repetitive motions and improper lifting—while equipment and fall-related injuries each make up about 25 percent, according to the National Safety Council.
+About 1/3 of injuries that occur on the job annually are caused by overexertion.
+This is the result of repetitive motions and improper lifting.
+Equipment and fall-related injuries, on the other hand, each make up about 25%, according to the National Safety Council.

-One person who is definitely not surprised by these stats is Patrick Brumfield, owner and director of St. Francisville Rehabilitation Services and manager of West Feliciana Hospital’s Rehabilitation Department.
+One person who’s definitely not surprised by these stats is Patrick Brumfield.
+Patrick is the owner and director of St. Francisville Rehabilitation Services and manager of West Feliciana Hospital’s Rehabilitation Department.
 Whether your job requires you to perform heavy lifting, spend long periods of time on your feet, or sit at a desk day in and day out, you’re likely exposed to the same kinds of occupational hazards that bring people into Brumfield’s office every day.

 Over the course of his 25-year career, Brumfield has seen just about every kind of on-site injury.
 The most common cases he treats in patients are lumbar and cervical strains, carpal tunnel issues, and rotator cuff tears, he says.
 While considered minor injuries, if left unaddressed, each of these can cause chronic pain and require corrective surgery.